lehnerpat/react-typescript-revealjs-starter/README.md

 6. Style your site with [`styled-components`](https://styled-components.com/).

 7. Put any static files (e.g. images, robots.txt) in the `static` directory, and they'll be copied to the output directory.
 This happens recursively, i.e. directory structures inside `static` are copied over.

+## Known Limitations

+- You can't currently include any JavaScript interactivity in your React components.
+For example, you can't react to an element being clicked using an `onClick` handler.